secoda/terraform-aws-secoda/README.md

-### NOTE: If you have previously applied an earlier version of our terraform:
+### NOTE: If you have previously applied a version of our terraform from a private repository:

-Before pulling the latest changes and running terraform, always take a backup of your data and confirm it is viable.

-This public branch contains _breaking changes_ if you have a previous deployment with our private repository.
+This *public* respository contains _breaking changes_ from our legacy *private* repositories.
 The latest version of Secoda **only** uses Postgres.
-These changes **will delete** your neo4j instance.
+These changes **will irreversibly delete** your neo4j instance.
 Please consult with us before deploying.
 You must also run this command before applying new tf infrastructure: `terraform state mv 'module.vpc' 'module.vpc[0]'`

 # Secoda On-Premise (AWS, Terraform)

+Reminder: before pulling the latest changes and running terraform, always take a backup of your data and confirm it is viable.

 This deployment option uses **ECS Fargate**, RDS Postgres, Elasticcache Redis, and AWS Elasticsearch.
 These files will create a secure, separate VPC that will run Secoda on ECS (via Fargate).